 Urban commons and community-led projects

 Urban commons are resources in the city which are managed by the users in a non-profit-oriented and prosocial way.
 They go by many names, from grassroots activism to community-led initiatives.
 I have been working on this topic since 2012, when the Urban Research Group decided to host a conference about citizen-led projects in cities.
 Little did I know that this work would yield two books (Urban Commons: Moving beyond State and Market and The Urban Commons Cookbook) and a wealth of other articles.
-Read more about my work on urban commons on my blog here.
+Read more about my work on urban commons on my blog or check out my recorded talks in German and English.

 Policies to support cultural and creative industries